chocolatey/choco-wiki/CreatePackagesQuickStart.md

 Install-ChocolateyPackage $name 'EXE' '/VERYSILENT' $url
 ```

-**Note** that you have to figure out the command line switch to make the installer silent, e.g. **/VERYSILENT**.
+**NOTE:** You have to figure out the command line switch to make the installer silent, e.g. **/VERYSILENT**.
 This changes from installer to installer.

 ### chocolateyInstall.ps1 for .msi installer

-**Note:** Please maintain compatibility with Posh v2.
+**NOTE:** Please maintain compatibility with Posh v2.
 Not every OS we support is on Posh v2 (nor comes OOB with Posh v3+).
 It's best to work with the widest compatibility of systems out there.

 ```cmd
 $packageName = 'Package Name'